nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/TunTapRouter.rst

 .. code-block:: ini

    [uwsgi]
+   ; we need it as the vassal have no way to know it is jailed ; without it post_jail plugin hook would be never executed jailed = true
    ; create uwsgi0 tun interface and force it to connect to the Emperor exposed unix socket tuntap-device = uwsgi0 /tmp/tuntap.socket
    ; bring up loopback